There are some people who grab hold of your heart and won’t let go. Even when the relationship has ended, you can’t get over them.

 The key is to identify what went wrong in the first place, and to make a few positive changes to yourself and your relationship.

 If you want a concrete plan to get back with your ex, watch Brad Browning’s free video here.
-He gives away several of his strategies you can start doing straight away.

 5. You become a social media stalker